OnScale uses a Cartesian grid for meshing. All you need to do is set the grid size.

 - In the Model Tree, click Extents.

-In the Parameters window, set Maximum > X to parameter water_xend.
+In the Properties window, set Maximum > X to parameter water_xend.

 Tip: Remember, to use a parameter for a property, click and select Use Parameter for Property.